New

 1. The History of Mental Health Care

-2. Current Mental Health Care Systems
+2. The Canadian Mental Health Care System

 3. Ethical and Legal Issues